squaredup/samples/dashboards/Teams-presence-Dashboard/readme.md

 | JsonPath | central path to store the json file in |

 # Run client
-To update the json file, simply leave the client running, it will update teams status when the logfile changes
+To update the JSON file, simply leave the client running, it will update teams status when the logfile changes

 # Steps to import dashboard